pglez82/asw2223_0/README.md

 ```

 ### Installing Docker and Docker compose in the virtual machine
-Now that we are in the terminal (it does not matter if using AWS or Azure or any other service), lets execute some commands to install Docker and docker-compose:
+Now that we are in the terminal (it does not matter if using AWS or Azure or any other service), let's execute some commands to install Docker and docker-compose:

 ```ssh
 sudo apt update